r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 usual.
 No setting of PATH is necessary, Rtools42 will be found automatically by R.

-R-devel on Windows uses UCRT as the C runtime and all native code is built for this runtime.
+R since version 4.2 on Windows uses UCRT as the C runtime and all native code is built for this runtime.
 It is not possible to use static libraries compiled by previous versions of Rtools, which were built for MSVCRT, an older C runtime for Windows.
 UCRT allows to use UTF-8 as the native encoding.